zoema204/zoema204/README.md

 ## Hello, This is Zoe👩🏻‍💻

-A Data Analyst Student
+#### About Me:
-Transforming complex data into insights
+I'm a passionate data analyst with a deep passion for data and AI.
+Known for my skills as a storyteller, problem solver, and visual artist, I specialise in transforming complex datasets into clear, actionable insights.

-Storyteller | Problem Solver | Visual Artist
+🔍 Exploring roles & growth opportunities
-🔍 Seeking roles & growth opportunities
+🚀 Passionate about open-source contributions on GitHub

 ### MY SKILL SET
 <p align="center">